Pamela M. Lopker Sells 4,000 Shares of QAD Inc. (NASDAQ:QADA) Stock

-QAD Inc. (NASDAQ:QADA) President Pamela M. Lopker sold 4,000 shares of the stock in a transaction that occurred on Monday, February 10th.
-The stock was sold at an average price of $49.91, for a total transaction of $199,640.00.
-Following the completion of the sale, the president now owns 4,269,945 shares in the company, valued at $213,112,954.95.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
+QAD Inc. (NASDAQ:QADA) President Pamela M. Lopker sold 4,000 shares of the company’s stock in a transaction dated Wednesday, February 12th.
+The shares were sold at an average price of $51.70, for a total transaction of $206,800.00.
+Following the transaction, the president now owns 4,261,945 shares in the company, valued at approximately $220,342,556.50.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.

-QAD (NASDAQ:QADA) last posted its quarterly earnings data on Tuesday, November 26th.
-The software maker reported $0.01 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.09) by $0.10.
-The firm had revenue of $77.80 million for the quarter, compared to analysts’ expectations of $78.28 million.
+QAD (NASDAQ:QADA) last released its quarterly earnings results on Tuesday, November 26th.
+The software maker reported $0.01 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.09) by $0.10.
 QAD had a negative net margin of 3.63% and a negative return on equity of 0.01%.
-The business’s quarterly revenue was down 2.3% on a year-over-year basis.
-During the same quarter last year, the company posted $0.14 EPS.
-On average, analysts predict that QAD Inc. will post -0.45 earnings per share for the current year.
+The firm had revenue of $77.80 million during the quarter, compared to analyst estimates of $78.28 million.
+During the same quarter in the prior year, the firm earned $0.14 EPS.
+The business’s revenue for the quarter was down 2.3% compared to the same quarter last year.
+As a group, equities research analysts anticipate that QAD Inc. will post -0.45 EPS for the current year.

-QADA has been the topic of several recent analyst reports.
-Stifel Nicolaus increased their target price on shares of QAD from $49.00 to $58.00 and gave the stock a “buy” rating in a research note on Wednesday, November 27th.
-BidaskClub cut shares of QAD from a “hold” rating to a “sell” rating in a research note on Friday, February 7th.
-Sidoti increased their target price on shares of QAD from $55.00 to $60.00 and gave the stock a “buy” rating in a research note on Friday, January 3rd.
-Zacks Investment Research upgraded shares of QAD from a “hold” rating to a “buy” rating and set a $55.00 target price on the stock in a research note on Tuesday.
-Finally, ValuEngine cut shares of QAD from a “buy” rating to a “hold” rating in a research note on Friday, January 3rd.
-One analyst has rated the stock with a sell rating, one has assigned a hold rating and five have given a buy rating to the company.
-The stock currently has a consensus rating of “Buy” and an average price target of $58.25.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
+Cubist Systematic Strategies LLC increased its position in shares of QAD by 360.0% during the 4th quarter.
+Cubist Systematic Strategies LLC now owns 920 shares of the software maker’s stock valued at $47,000 after purchasing an additional 720 shares during the last quarter.
+Marshall Wace North America L.P. purchased a new stake in shares of QAD during the 1st quarter valued at about $41,000.
+Great West Life Assurance Co.
+Can purchased a new stake in shares of QAD during the 4th quarter valued at about $51,000.
+Bank of Montreal Can increased its position in shares of QAD by 49.8% during the 4th quarter.
+Bank of Montreal Can now owns 1,447 shares of the software maker’s stock valued at $74,000 after purchasing an additional 481 shares during the last quarter.
+Finally, Voya Investment Management LLC purchased a new stake in shares of QAD during the 3rd quarter valued at about $217,000.
+44.89% of the stock is owned by hedge funds and other institutional investors.

 QAD Company Profile